poiyomi/PoiyomiDocs/docs/general/faq.md

 Place AO (Ambient Occlusion) Maps in the [AO Maps](/docs/shading/light-data.md#ao-maps) Texture Slot, located in `Shading -> Light Data`.

 It is recommended to use a [Lighting Type](/docs/shading/main.md#lighting-type) that supports AO Maps.
-Most of them (except for `Flat`) will work with AO Maps.
+Only Realistic-based Lighting Types will allow AO maps to appear correctly.

 ### Where does Height Maps go in Poiyomi Shaders?

 Height maps are generally used to change the shape of the surface of a material.
-Generally, if it's small displacements, You can often get the same detail by using a Normal Map (make sure your shading is set to something other than Flat, though!).
+Generally, if it's small displacements, you can often get the same detail by using a Normal Map (make sure your shading is set to something other than Flat, though!).

-If you have a height map but not a normal map, you can convert it in Unity by setting the texture to a Normal map and selecting "Convert from Grayscale".
+If you have a height map but not a normal map, you can convert it in Unity by setting the texture to a Normal map and selecting `Convert from Grayscale`.

 If you need the displacement, you can use it with [Parallax Heightmapping](/docs/modifiers/uvs/parallax.md), which creates a displacement-like effect.
 You can also use a shader that tessellates, which will add geometry to create the height detail.

-**Vertex Displacement** takes a height map, but it's limited to the vertex density on the mesh, and often will not provide the desired results.
+Please be aware that this is not an optimized method and may have a performance impact!

 ### What is the difference between Roughness vs. Smoothness Maps?